MiladMokhtaridoost/Signature/Pipeline/Demo/README.md

 # Toy data for running Signature's LWLR and Community Detection (Demo)
 This "Demo" folder will act as your output directory from running _Cooler_.
-With _Cooler_, all results are generated in a seperate folder for each dataset/cell type analyzed.
-In this case, 2 cell types would have been processed separetly: H9hESCs and Astrocytes.
+With _Cooler_, all results are generated in a separate folder for each dataset/cell type analyzed.
+In this case, 2 cell types would have been processed separately: H9hESCs and Astrocytes.
 <br/>

 ## LWLR